ucd-os-fuschia-s18/pintos/DOC_P1.md

 In thread.h:

-`int64_t ticks` - this value determines how long a thread is sleeping for and when it should be unblocked
+`int64_t sleep_ticks` - this value determines how long a thread is sleeping for and when it should be unblocked